• About

 13 Monday Aug 2012

-Posted by Claire Eddins in Flora and Fauna, iPhoneography, Lifestyle, Nature, Summer, Virginia
+Posted Flora and Fauna, iPhoneography, Lifestyle, Nature, Summer, Virginia

-Posted by Claire Eddins in Flora and Fauna, Inspiration, iPhoneography, Nature, Photography, Summer, Virginia
+Posted Flora and Fauna, Inspiration, iPhoneography, Nature, Photography, Summer, Virginia

 apple, black walnut, Central Virginia, chestnut, countryside, double rainbow, farm, Flora and Fauna, green apple, green pepper, Inspiration, iPhonography, lifestyle, nature, pepper, photography, rainbow, rainbow photo, storm, summer, trees, Virginia, walnut, weather